-Mrs. Erin Kowalevicz is a National Board Certified first grade teacher at Randolph Elementary.
-She started working at Randolph in 2009.
-Before coming to Arlington Public Schools, she taught at an international school in Nicaragua and worked for the U.S. government in Côte d’Ivoire and China.
-Erin received her bachelor’s degree from the University of Maryland and two Master’s of Education degrees (Curriculum & Instruction; Special Education) from George Mason University.
-In her free time, Erin enjoys traveling, running, and attending D.C. sports team events.
-Mrs. Kowalevicz lives in Washington D.C., with her husband Thom and their dog, Bailey.
+Erin Kowalevicz is a National Board Certified first grade teacher at Randolph Elementary.
+Before starting at Randolph in 2009, Erin taught at an international school in Nicaragua.
+Prior to teaching, she worked for the U.S. government in Côte d’Ivoire and China.
+Mrs. Kowalevicz received her bachelor’s degree from the University of Maryland and two Master of Education degrees from George Mason University; one in Curriculum & Instruction with an emphasis on International Education, the other in Special Education.
+In her free time Erin enjoys traveling, running, biking, and attending D.C. sports events with her husband Thom.

 Ms. Kaitlyn Fullwood

 Kaitlyn Fullwood is a 1st grade teacher at Randolph.
-This will be her first year teaching at Randolph.
 Before Randolph she was a 2nd grade teacher at an elementary school in Charlotte, North Carolina.
 She attended college at Slippery Rock University in Pennsylvania where she studied Early Childhood and Special Education.
 In her free time she likes to read books and watch movies.
 When she is not doing that she enjoys traveling to new places and hanging out with friends!

 First Grade is a fantastic year filled with lots of learning, fun, and hard work.